jbiancot/ubuntu_lamp/README.md

 Then I have decided to tailor-made my own trying to follow as much the Ubuntu's LAMP stack.

+# Usage

+If you are not running Apache Web Server on the host, **otherwise you would need to change the port.**

+`docker run -p 80:80 -ti jbiancot/ubuntu_lamp /bin/bash`

+Once you are in, you will start Apache webserver manually: **apachectl start**

+Like in a standard Ubuntu LAMP installation, I am using:

+`/var/www/html`

+as the document root.

+# Root user and credentials

+Open SSH is present, if you want to SSH into the box, please refer to the Dockerfile for root's password (credentails).

+You could start SSH service (sshd) in case you want to have access the Docker container from a remote box:
+`service ssh start`

+# HTTPS

+When you start Apache webserver, Ports 80 (HTTP) and 443 (HTTPS) will be open/listening.
+You will need to setup SSL certificates, etc. In order to be able to use HTTPs.

+# PHP ini

+I didn't modify the php.ini, it is up to you to make the appropriate enhancements.

+# Original files, still available as backup.

+I have changed a few files with my custom setup but I have left the original files, at the moment: apache2.conf and 000-default.conf were modified, but on the same directory where they reside you can find the unaltered version of the files.

 Here the list of packages I have used on some LAMP projects and what I have started with:

 # Apache modules